trilioData/tempest/README.md

     OS_DOMAIN_ID
     OS_DOMAIN_NAME
     OS_USER_DOMAIN_ID
+    OS_USERNAME
+    OS_PASSWORD
+    OS_AUTH_URL
+    OS_IDENTITY_API_VERSION
+    OS_INTERFACE

 * Adding the license to triliovault is a mandatory for any succeeding test case.
 You can add it to triliovault by CLI/UI.
-Please use license file provided at tempest/test_licenses/tvault_license_10VM.txt for Sanity test.

 * For running Sanity Test scenario -